 Registration and Makeup Class Policy

 You must pre-register for classes unless given explicit permission by the instructor for drop-in.
 If you need to miss a class for any reason, you must notify us more than 24 hours before the class.
-You will be allowed one make up class per session by dropping in on another class taught by the same teacher in the same session.
-If you cancel day of, or simply do not show, you will not receive more than the one make-up class, except in extenuating circumstances.
+If you notify us at least 24 hours in advance, you will be allowed one make up class per session by dropping in on another class taught by the same teacher in the same session.
+We can only offer one make up class with proper notice per session.
+If you cancel day of, or simply do not show, you will not receive a make-up class, except in extenuating circumstances.
 We do not give refunds.

 You pay the instructor directly for a private lesson.
 If you cancel less than 24 hours in advance or do not show, you will not be refunded.